 Recognized Public Health Student Organizations

 Recognized Public Health Student Organizations must have a focus on public health, be registered through Maize Pages, and have at least one School of Public Health student in a leadership position.
-Once recognized, student orgs qualify for School of Public Health Dean’s Funding, receive regular communications from the Office for Student Engagement and Practice, and have access to School of Public Health resources such as administrative support.
+Once recognized, student orgs qualify for School of Public Health Funding, receive regular communications from the SPH Student Life, and have access to School of Public Health resources such as room reservations and administrative support.
 Voluntary and Sponsored student organizations may become recognized.
 If you think your student org should be listed on this page, please register your student org for approval or email Dani Koel, Student Life Program Manager, at email@example.com.

 - Biostatistics Student Association - Plans social activities for students and faculty in the Biostatistics department to promote departmental cohesiveness.

 - Blueprints For Pangaea - Blueprints For Pangaea is a 501(c)(3) nonprofit organization providing sustainable solutions to inefficient health care resource distribution.
 With the support of our supplier and distributor partners, we reallocate excess, unused medical supplies from U.S. hospitals to those overseas in need.

 - Environmental Health Student Association (EHSA) - Brings currently enrolled environmental health students together in an informal environment for both social and academic purposes, provides a platform for student/faculty/administrative interaction, and represents environmental health students within the School of Public Health.

 - Epidemiology Doctoral Student Organization (EDSO) - Epidemiology Doctoral Student Organization (EDSO) provides opportunities to build social and professional connections between UM epidemiology students and faculty through activities designed to encourage skill-building, communication, and social engagement.